What Does a Social Media Specialist Do?

 A number of skills and competencies are key to your success as a social media specialist, including:

-- Social media fluency: You'll need hands-on familiarity with a wide range of social media platforms and awareness of trending hashtags.
+- Social media fluency: You'll need hands-on familiarity with a wide range of social media platforms and an awareness of trending hashtags.

 - Computer and design skills: Knowledge of WordPress and other content management systems is often helpful, along with at least some knowledge of HTML, CSS, and Photoshop.

-- Ability to think on your feet: You should be able to confidently make the right call on the spur of the moment, especially when you're addressing hot topics.
+- Ability to think on your feet: You should be able to confidently make the right call on the spur of the moment, especially when addressing hot topics.

 On the other hand, consumers' rapidly increasing use of social media platforms to connect with brands means that social media specialists who can nurture and develop these interactions will likely be in demand by more companies moving forward.
 This will mean more job openings, but with more graduates entering the field, the competition for these jobs is expected to increase as well.